adjust/ios_sdk/README.md

 Parameters of the method which you need to pass are:

-- `source` - `NSString` parameter which indicates the source of ad revenue info.
+- `source` - `NSString` object which indicates the source of ad revenue info.
 - `payload` - `NSData` object which contains ad revenue JSON.

-Currently supported ad revenue sources:
+Currently we support the below `source` parameter values:

- - MoPub (use `ADJAdRevenueSourceMopub` constant as `source` parameter value).
+- `ADJAdRevenueSourceMopub` - representing MoPub mediation platform

 ### <a id="event-session-callbacks"></a>Event and session callbacks